LM-Development/aks-sample/Samples/PublicSamples/RecordingBot/src/RecordingBot.UiTests/README.md

 # Contribute
 TODO:
-Currently there is a missing locator for the compliance recording bot toast (Locator: CallComplianceToast).
-This needs to be added to the project.
-Furthermore the login uses xPath to find the elements.
+Furthermore the login and some other locators uses xPath to find the elements.
 This should be changed to use the id or data-tid once it is provided.